Home · Research · Causeries

 S Weichwald, A Gretton, B Schölkopf, M Grosse-Wentrup

-International Workshop on Pattern Recognition in Neuroimaging (PRNI), 2016
+International Workshop on Pattern Recognition in Neuroimaging, 2016

-This paper proposes an extension of the MERLiN algorithm to identify non-linear cause-effect relationships between linearly mixed neuroimaging data.
+Extends MERLiN to recover non-linear cause-effect relationships from linearly mixed neuroimaging data.

 weichwald2015causal